williamDalston/schrodingers-cat-website/content/articles/qc-critique-001.md

 **The Idea**: Over many measurements, you'll find yourself in branches that match quantum frequencies.
 The branches with higher amplitudes contain more copies of you or are "typical."

-This approach suggests that while all branches exist equally, you should expect to find yourself in "typical" branches—ones where your personal history matches the overall pattern across all branches.
+This approach suggests that while all branches exist equally, you should expect to find yourself in "typical" branches ones where your personal history matches the overall pattern across all branches.
 According to typicality arguments, most branches (by measure) have the correct frequencies.

 **The Problems**:
 1. This still assumes that amplitudes determine something about branches (measures, typicality), which needs to be explained.